grey-software/focused-browsing/README.md

 ### Common Issues

 **Extension not working on a site?**
-- Check if the site is supported (LinkedIn, YouTube, etc.)
+- Check if the site is supported (LinkedIn, YouTube)
 - Ensure the extension is enabled for that specific site in the popup
 - Try refreshing the page after enabling
+- Our **robust DistractionWatcher** handles most dynamic content automatically

 **Keyboard shortcut not working?**
 - Make sure you're on a supported website
 - Check that the extension is enabled for the current site
-- Verify no other extension is using the same shortcut
+- Verify no other extension is using the `Shift + F + B` shortcut

 **Content not hiding properly?**
-- The website may have updated their layout - please report this as an issue
+- Our **universal element utilities** handle most website updates gracefully
 - Try disabling and re-enabling the extension for that site
+- The issue may be that the website updated selectors - please report this
-- Clear browser cache and cookies if problems persist
+- Clear browser cache if problems persist

+### Robust Architecture Benefits
+- ✅ **MutationObserver patterns** handle dynamic content loading
+- ✅ **Graceful element restoration** prevents page breakage
+- ✅ **Universal utilities** work consistently across all websites
+- ✅ **Strong error handling** with fallbacks for missing elements

 ### Getting Help
 1. Check our [Issues](https://github.com/grey-software/focused-browsing/issues) for known problems